 While the news media’s record is far from unblemished, the credibility it earns by being right more than it’s wrong and by trying to live up to a set of standards is important.
 In an era when it’s never been easier to disseminate information, or harder to tell information from misinformation, grounding journalism in reality – by reporting facts that journalists have made every effort to verify and substantiate – is critical for a host of reasons, including the credentialing of media outlets.

-Readers, in their capacity as citizens, voters and businesspeople, need to be able to trust that what’s reported by these outlets.
+Readers, in their capacity as citizens, voters and businesspeople, need to be able to trust what’s reported by these outlets.
 Their trust is vital to the functioning of our democracy, our market economy and our daily lives.
-Without reliable information we can’t make informed decisions about who to vote for, where to invest or, for instance, wear a mask to protect against a deadly airborne virus.
+Without reliable information, we can’t make informed decisions about who to vote for, where to invest or, for instance, how to wear a mask to protect against a deadly airborne virus.

 For public relations firms like Greentarget, which seek to give thought leaders the opportunity to express their points of view, the existence of a credible, reality-based news media is crucial.
 Fake news as it’s most aptly defined — false, fabricated or unverifiable stories – creates chaos and has a collective effect of delegitimizing media outlets.

 Journalists Look Past (and Before) Trump When it Comes to Fake News